Package 'gratis'

 seasonal_periods

-Either a scalar or a numeric vector of length k containing the number of seasonal periods for each component.
+Scalar seasonal period, or a numeric vector of seasonal periods for multiple-seasonal data.

 feature_function